BWLuo/Twitchy-The-Robot/README.md

 # Twitchy-The-Robot
 Code for Robot
+Author: Bo Wen Luo
+Special thanks to Amar Shah for providing the filter and encoder interrupt library files

 # Getting Started
 Repo contains files that can be compiled and run in Arduino IDE